mbezjak/rollback-on-exception/README.md

 Grails service (or simply service) is a Groovy class located in `grails-app/services` directory. *Transactional* service is any service **not** marked as `static transactional = false` or any service with `@Transactional` annotation at class or method level.
-Remember that a service is transactional by default.
+Remember that grails services are transactional by default.

 ## Rationale
 When service class is marked as transactional, grails uses spring to setup proxy